MapColonies/retiler/README.md

 Each tile holds a `metatile` value and `ZXY` postition. typically a consumed tile will be a square metatile of 8x8 normal tiles (64 tiles), meaning covering a square area of 2048x2048 pixels.

-The initial metatile image will be requested for rendering from an `ArcGIS` service using the [export map operation](http://sampleserver1.arcgisonline.com/arcgis/sdk/rest/export.html), the request of a large area for rendering e.g. 2048x2048 pixels is more efficient than 64 requests of 256x256.
+The initial metatile image will be requested for rendering from a map provider service (wms or arcgis), for instance on arcgis, by using the [export map operation](http://sampleserver1.arcgisonline.com/arcgis/sdk/rest/export.html), the request of a large area for rendering e.g. 2048x2048 pixels is more efficient than 64 requests of 256x256.

 The fetched metatile image will be splitted into 256x256 pixels tiles in a PNG format and finally will be stored on s3 storage.